lukes/herald/README.md

       _for "#herald"
     end

-As with watching, Herald will fork a new process (or one for every source you're `check`ing), but unlike with watching, Herald will wait for the process to finish.
+As with watching, Herald will fork a new process (or one for every source you're `check`ing), but unlike with watching, Herald will block and wait for the process to finish.

-    herald.start # herald will block and wait for a result herald.alive? # => false
+    herald.start # waiting ... process ends at the same time you get a result herald.alive? # => false

-### Callback Scope and Herald Metaprogramming
+### A bit about callback scope and Herald metaprogramming

 Callbacks allow a great deal of reflection into the internals of Herald.